ctr-alt-f3/SimplePseudoBytecodeInterpreter/README.md

 I make this project, because i need some knowlage about pseudo-bytecode interpreter, so this propably will work, but i can't promise anything

-As all my repos - it's not meant to work - I make this project, because it's fun.
+As all my repos - it's not meant to work (it works now, but i can't promise anything).